Read more

 The shopper presents their card on the payment terminal and completes the payment.

-The terminal shows the payment is Approved and presents the options to donate to the charity.
+The terminal presents the options to donate to the nonprofit.

 The terminal doesn't prompt for a donation when it is offline or after a gift card payment.